 His collection includes items as varied as a traditional bedouin tent, vintage cars, Michael Schumacher's signed Formula 1 racing suit, a penny farthing or three, Greek pottery, an aeroplane, match boxes and old credit cards.
 Oh, and an entire house brought over brick-by-brick from Syria, and enough cars to fill the parking lot at your local mall.

 Everything is grouped in a vague sequence, but there are very few signs or explanations about what exactly you're looking at, so it's best to secure a guide.
-The museum charges a small fee to visitors, and it's best to book in advance so they know you're coming.
+The museum charges a small fee to visitors, and it's best to book in advance on the website so they know you're coming.

 Adventure into the desert

 Okay, so the fantastical buildings are getting a bit much?
 There are a few day tours you can take to get out of the city.

 Desert or dune-bashing safaris are popular (they can fetch you in town and take you out to more remote areas of Qatar) and often come coupled with opportunities for sand boarding, camel-riding or a bedouin-style meal near the "inland sea" that separates Qatar from Saudi Arabia.